chakra-ui/zag/README.md

 ### Contributing new machines/features

-- `gen:machine` : Generates a new machine package in the `packages/` directory.
+- `generate-machine` : Generates a new machine package in the `packages/` directory.
 It sets up the required files and structure for new machine.
-- `gen:util` : Generates a new utility package in the `packages/utilities` directory.
+- `generate-util` : Generates a new utility package in the `packages/utilities` directory.

 ### Other commands